tasket/wyng-backup/README.md

 `--sparse`

-The sparse mode can be used with the `receive` command to intelligently retreive and overwrite an existing local volume so that only the differences between local and archived volumes will be fetched from the archive and written to the local volume.
+The sparse mode can be used with the `receive` command to intelligently retrieve and overwrite an existing local volume so that only the differences between local and archived volumes will be fetched from the archive and written to the local volume.
 This results in reduced network